-Ewen Levick is undertaking a Master’s degree in International Relations at the University of Edinburgh, focusing on international security and national strategy.
+Ewen Levick has a Master’s degree in International Relations from the University of Edinburgh.
+He is a writer and analyst.
+His main research interests are in international security and national strategy.
 He previously served in the Australian Army.
 Contact Ewen at: firstname.lastname@example.org

 Lindsay Mackenzie is a European security analyst specialising in Russia.
 He writes regularly in the national media on these subject areas.
-Lindsay works with the Scottish Global Forum and with CABLE.
+Lindsay works with CABLE.
 He is on Twitter at: @l_pmackenzie

 A former British Army military engineer, Rae McGrath has spent the past 32 years working in humanitarian operations across the world.
 He has worked for many international aid agencies, for the United Nations, and for the European Union.
 He founded and was the first Director of the Mines Advisory Group and was a core member of both the International Campaign to Ban Landmines (ICBL) and the Cluster Munition Coalition.
 He represented the ICBL and gave the Peace Lecture when it was awarded the Nobel Peace Prize.
 He has lectured widely on conflict response and received an Honorary Doctorate from York University for his humanitarian work.
 The author of a number of key books and papers he is currently an advisor and writer on conflict response issues.
 McGrath was Mercy Corps Director from 2013 to 2016 responsible for high-volume cross-border food and critical aid from Turkey into North Syria.